crate/services-docs/docs/reference/glossary.rst

 Croud is the name of the CrateDB Cloud Command-Line Interface (CLI).
 You can use Croud to interact with the :ref:`organization <gloss-org>` and :ref:`products <gloss-product>` you have access to.

-Croud is intended for customers who prefer a CLI to the use of a hosted web interface such as the CrateDB Cloud :ref:`Console <gloss-console>`.
+Croud is intended for
+customers who prefer a CLI to the use of a hosted web interface such as the CrateDB Cloud :ref:`Console <gloss-console>`.
 Note however that the Console is the default way to interact with CrateDB Cloud, and currently clusters can only be deployed within the Console.
-The documentation for Croud can be found under `Croud CLI`_.

 ..
 SEEALSO::

-    `Croud CLI`_
+    The documentation for Croud can be found at :ref:`Croud CLI <cloud-cli:index>`.

 .. _gloss-edge: